-In the high tide and low tide chart, we can see that the first high tide was at 4:50 am and the next high tide at 4:35 pm.
-The first low tide was at 10:55 am and the next low tide will be at 11:15 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 5:35 am and the next high tide at 6:05 pm.
+The only low tide of the day was at 12:10 pm.

 The lunar phase is a Waning Gibbous.
-Today we have 11 hours and 37 minutes of sun.
-The solar transit is at 12:54 pm and the length of time the moon will be visible will be 11 hours and 44 minutes.
+Today we had 11 hours and 54 minutes of sun.
+The solar transit was at 12:47 pm and the length of time the moon will be visible will be 11 hours and 16 minutes.

-The tidal coefficient today is 104.
+The tidal coefficient today is 91.
 With such a hight coefficient we will have big tides and the currents will also be very evident.
-At noon the tidal coefficient drops to 101 to end the day with a tidal coefficient of 98.
-The tide heights today are 2.8 m, 1.0 m, 2.9 m and 0.3 m.
+At noon the tidal coefficient drops to 83 to end the day with a tidal coefficient of 75.
+The tide heights today are 3.1 m, 0.5 m and 2.8 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Snake Bay which is of 3.2 m and a minimum height of 0.0 m.

-The solunar fishing calendar in Snake Bay tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in Snake Bay tells us that today is a bad day for fishing, the fish activity forecast is low, however, this is just a chance so we encourage you to take your rod and try it during solunar periods.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Snake Bay.
 The times are generated in local time in Northern Territory.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: